LukeSmithxyz/based.cooking/content/eggs.md

 ### Poached

 1. Bring water to a boil.
-2. Carefully form a whirlpool in the pot by sirring the water.
+2. Carefully form a whirlpool in the pot by stirring the water.
 3. Crack egg into the middle of the whirlpool.
 4. Boil for four minutes (or more for a firmer yolk) but avoid disturbing the egg while it's boiling.
 5. Remove egg from water with a slotted spoon.